Charles Caldwell Ryrie: Early life, education, and family

 Ryrie was born to John Alexander and Elizabeth Caldwell Ryrie in St. Louis, Missouri, and grew up in Alton, Illinois.
-His paternal grandfather, John Alexander Ryrie Sr. (1827-1904), served as a correspondent in the late 1870's of the earliest known Plymouth Brethren meeting in the United States, which was started in Alton by Scottish settlers in 1849.
+His paternal grandfather, John Alexander Ryrie Sr. (1827–1904), served as a correspondent in the late 1870s of the earliest known Plymouth Brethren meeting in the United States, which was started in Alton by Scottish settlers in 1849.
 After graduating from high school in 1942, Charles attended The Stony Brook School on Long Island for one semester, where he became acquainted with headmaster Frank E. Gaebelein.

 Ryrie attended Haverford College, intending on following his father into a banking career.
 However, during his junior year, while meeting with Dallas Theological Seminary founder Lewis Sperry Chafer, Ryrie dedicated his life to Christian ministry, and left Haverford to study theology at Dallas Theological Seminary.
 Haverford conferred his BA (1946) on the basis of his studies at Dallas.
 A year later, he earned his Th.M.
 (1947), and two years following that his Th.D.
 (1949).
 He went on to complete his Doctor of Philosophy (1954) at the University of Edinburgh.
 He also earned a Litt.D. from Liberty Baptist Theological Seminary, now Liberty University School of Divinity.

 In 1987, Ryrie's wife divorced him.
 Believing that the Bible did not allow divorced persons to remarry, he determined to live the rest of his life as a single man, despite his wife's subsequent remarriage.

 Dr. Ryrie was the father of three children and grandfather of three grandchildren.

 Academic career

 Ryrie began his academic career by teaching one summer for Midwest Bible and Missionary Institute (which would eventually become a part of Calvary Bible College).
 Ryrie joined the faculty of Westmont College in 1948 and eventually became dean of men and chairman of the Department of Biblical Studies and Philosophy.
 He returned to Dallas Theological Seminary in 1953 to teach systematic theology, but left for several years to serve as president of Philadelphia College of the Bible (now Cairn University), from 1958 to 1962.
 He was also an adjunct faculty member from Fall 1991 through Fall 2001.
 Upon returning to Dallas once again, he became dean of doctoral studies until his retirement in 1983.
 Ryrie has written 32 books which have sold more than 1.5 million copies.
 Additionally, his study bible has sold more than 2.6 million copies.

 Ryrie was an avid collector of quality rare Bibles and Bible manuscripts.
-On December 5, 2016, his collection was sold by Sothebys for 7.3 Million USD.
+On December 5, 2016, his collection was sold by Sothebys for US$7.3 Million.
 A 15th century copy of a Wycliffe's Bible New Testament sold for $1,620,500 at auction.